Skip to main content

 • Louvered pergola — modern hybrid that behaves like both depending on louver position

-• In AZ the roof type drives shade percentage, surface temps, electrical, and permit path
+• In AZ the roof type shapes shade coverage, surface temps, electrical options, and permit path

 • Every other spec — posts, footings, finish, lighting — flows from this one decision